 Imagining America: Artists and Scholars in Public Life

-A consortium of 89 colleges and universities, and their partners, Imaging America emphasizes the possibilities of humanities, arts, and design in knowledge-generating initiatives.
-Such activity can span disciplines through collaborations with public health, environmental issues, community education, neighborhood development, and others.
+A consortium of over 100 colleges and universities, and their partners, Imaging America emphasizes the possibilities of humanities, arts, and design in knowledge-generating initiatives.
 The mission of Imagining America is to animate and strengthen the public and civic purposes of humanities, arts, and design through mutually beneficial campus-community partnerships that advance democratic scholarship and practice.

-As a member institution, Drew University enjoys multiple benefits, including conference registration and prioritized proposals for the annual conference.
-With over 400 attendees each year, Imagining America’s national conference features innovative campus-community partnerships that advance democratic scholarship and practice.
-We also benefit from opportunities to participate in national research and policy initiatives on topics of concern to the consortium.
+As a member institution, Drew University enjoys multiple benefits, including reduced registration fees and prioritized proposals for the annual conference.
+With over 400 attendees each year, Imagining America’s national conference features innovative campus-community partnerships that advance community-engaged scholarship and practice.
+We also benefit from opportunities to participate in national policy initiatives, research projects and seminars.

 The Imagining America Engaged Undergraduate Research Group

 Imagining America’s Engaged Undergraduate Research Group explores civic professionalism as a new paradigm for undergraduate liberal arts education.
 “Civic professionalism” is a value and framework that integrates the traditional strengths of liberal arts, the needs and goals of a vocational path, and the skills of being effective citizens in a democracy.
 As a bridge between intellectual and practical learning, and between individual vocational goals and the common good, civic professionalism offers a new language for thinking about arts and humanities in the context of a liberal arts education.